 Baking soda is a staple across most kitchens and beauty regimes.
 It’s soft granular texture works well for gentle exfoliation.
 Proteins in soybeans (Bowman-Birk inhibitor and soybean trypsin inhibitor) help in depigmentation of the skin by inhibiting or reducing the transfer of melanin.5

 How To Use: Make a paste of baking soda and soy milk and gently scrub the pigmented area.
-Leave it on for 5 minutes and wash it off.
+Leave it on for 5

 4. Use A Papaya-Citrus Pack

 Papaya has featured in fruit bowls, face packs and funky recipes but it’s also very effective in skin-lightening.
 The fruit contains an enzyme called papain which gently exfoliates dead skin cells and reveals brighter skin.
 While both orange and green papaya are effective, the latter contains more of the enzyme.
 Citrus fruits, meanwhile, contain vitamin C that inhibit the production of pigments and act as a natural bleach.6 However, they are known to cause itchiness, rashes and skin allergies so if you decide to give the old ‘lemon-to-bleach’ trick a shot, it’s best to add it to something moisturizing.